RaydelMiranda/composer/Readme.md

 # Composer

-A simple application for help with image generation of the Villaflores store.
+A no so simple application for help with image generation of the Villaflores store.

 ### Notes